Who Gets The Water And Who's Hung Out To Dry?

 1California's record-breaking drought brought many things long submerged back to light when the water line dropped.
 Long abandoned cars were discovered in shallow rivers, ghost towns emerged at the bottoms of lake beds, and glints of gold in the near-dry streams sent amateur prospectors hotfooting it back into the hills.

 What also re-surfaced were the old and ugly battles over who can claim rights to what has historically been California's most precious resource: Water.

-3At the heart of California's water politics is the Sacramento-San Joaquin Rivers Delta, which, together with the San Francisco Bay into which it flows, is the largest estuary on the west coast of the Americas.
+3At the heart of California's water politics is the Sacramento-San Joaquin Rivers Delta, which flows into the San Francisco Bay, forming the largest estuary on the west coast of the Americas.
 The Delta supplies water to farmland that produces almost half the nation's fruits and vegetables.
 It is also home to hundreds of species of plants and animals, some found nowhere else on Earth.

 Governor Brown has been championing a massive tunneling proposal that would divert water directly from the Sacramento River, bypassing the Delta and sending it south, primarily to Kern County and the Westlands Water Districts, two water agencies that currently receive the majority of the freshwater exported from the Delta.

 The shortfall of fresh water flowing through the Delta would further degrade an already taxed ecosystem, jeopardizing both native species and the local economy.
 Brown, who was also governor during the 1977 drought, proposed a similar water funneling plan at that time.
 That project, dubbed the Peripheral Canal, was rejected by voters in a 1982 ballot measure, but became the focus of a north-south battle over water.